Per Vehicle, By Model Year

 VC-Turbo and AWD specifics

-The VC-Turbo (Variable Compression turbocharged 2.0L) trim ships with a slightly stiffer front strut tuned for the heavier engine and revised front weight distribution.
-Part number 54302-6CA3A (right front, VC-Turbo) is a different SKU from the 2.5L naturally-aspirated equivalent and runs $250 to $310 per side dealer.
-KYB Excel-G covers the VC-Turbo application at $150 per side at Rock Auto.
+The VC-Turbo (Variable Compression turbocharged 2.0L) trim ships with a front strut tuned for the heavier engine and revised front weight distribution, so it is a different application from the 2.5L naturally aspirated equivalent and lists higher at the Nissan parts counter.
+KYB and Monroe both cover the VC-Turbo application in the aftermarket at broadly the same per-side cost as the 2.5L trim.

-AWD Altimas (2020 onward, SR-AWD and SV-AWD trims) use the same front strut part as FWD trims.
-The AWD difference is at the rear: the rear suspension uses a stiffer multilink layout with shock absorbers, not struts.
-Rear shock part 56210-6CA0B (AWD, right rear) runs about $95 dealer or $65 KYB aftermarket.
-Rear shock R and R adds 0.6 hours per side to the labor.
+AWD Altimas (2020 onward, on SR and SV trims) use the same front strut as the FWD trims.
+The AWD difference is at the rear: the rear suspension uses shock absorbers, not struts, on both layouts, so a rear damper job costs about the same between configurations.
+Rear shock R and R adds roughly half an hour per side to the labor versus the front struts.

 Altima versus mid-size sedan rivals